totuni/esp-studio-examplesII/Analytics/analytics_STFT/README.md

 Here is an example of the output in the `w_calculate` window:
 ![w_calculate tab](img/w_calculate.png "w_calculate tab")

-To download the `result.out` file, do the following steps:
+To download the `result.txt` file, do the following steps:
 1. Navigate out of test mode and back to the project.
 2. Click ![project package](/Analytics/analytics_STFT/img/project-package.png).
 3. Expand **output**.
-4. Select **result.out**.
+4. Select **result.txt**.
 5. Click ![download](/Analytics/analytics_STFT/img/download.png).

-Here is an example of the data in output `result.out` file:
+Here is an example of the data in output `result.txt` file:
 ![result file](img/result_file.png "result file")

 ## Next Steps